codeparkhouston/git-workshop-handbook/chapter04.md

 Let's make a new recipe!

 {%mode mode="mentor" %}
 > **Info** Keep an eye out for duplicate file names.
 Try to prevent this so we avoid merge conflicts for now.
-One way might be to plan together with the group as to who will add what types of recipes.
+One way might be to plan together with the team as to who will add what types of recipes.
 {%endmode %}

 {%mode mode="mentor-cli" %}
 > **Info** Keep an eye out for duplicate file names.
 Try to prevent this so we avoid merge conflicts for now.
-One way might be to plan together with the group as to who will add what types of recipes.
+One way might be to plan together with the team as to who will add what types of recipes.
 {%endmode %}

 {%mode mode="cli" %}